lyokha/nginx-haskell-module/README.md

 memory segment, that corresponds to the shared service variable, gets updated.

 Complex scenarios may require synchronous access to handlers with side effects.
-For example it could be an ad-hoc *error_page* redirection loop: asynchronous handlers do not suit here very well.
+For example, it could be an ad-hoc *error_page* redirection loop: asynchronous handlers do not suit here very well.
 For such cases another handler *NGX_EXPORT_IOY_Y* may appear useful.
 Below is a toy example of a synchronous handler declaration.